-- Includes the procedures necessary to allow individuals unfamiliar with the Site to operate and maintain the oxygen injection system and SVE trench. - Will be updated periodically to reflect changes in Site conditions or the manner in which the oxygen injection system and SVE trench are operated and maintained.
+- Includes the procedures necessary to allow individuals unfamiliar with the Site to operate and maintain the oxygen injection system and SVE trench which is currently deactivated per NYSDEC approval. - Will be updated periodically to reflect changes in Site conditions or the manner in which the oxygen injection system and SVE trench are operated and maintained.

 A copy of the Operation and Maintenance Manual will be maintained on-site along with this SMP.
-This Manual is not to be used as a stand-alone document, but as a component document of this SMP, see Appendix #4 - O&M Plan and System Operation Manual.
+This Manual is not to be used as a stand-alone document, but as a component document of this SMP, refer to Appendix #4 - O&M Plan and System Operation Manual.